undergrad-partner-school

 Admissions

-According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 27,793 in 2025.
-University of North Texas has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the applicant.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the newest data, this institution uses standardized test scores for admission and it admitted 27,793 in 2025.
+University of North Texas has an official test-optional admission policy but takes into consideration standardized test scores for the applicants who choose to submit them.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The SAT Critical Reading average score was 590 for the accepted students, while the average SAT Math score was 570.
+The SAT Critical Reading average score was 590 for the admitted students, while the average SAT Math score was 570.

 Average Test Scores